parallelvirtualcluster/docs/docs/deployment/getting-started.md

 ### Node Physical Setup

-0. Connect your physical nodes to power and networking according to your cluster design worksheet.
+0. Connect your physical nodes to power and networking.
 While you don't need to connect everything now (e.g. only 1 NIC in a bond or one power cable), you must be able to bring up the cluster as you would in production during the initial deployment.

 0. Ensure your systems start up and are running the latest available vendor firmware.
 While stock firmware is usually OK, this can be the source of elusive bugs later and is easiest to do early on.